landonturner/scheduler/README.md

 ## Usages

-Any remote endpoint that needs to be hit at a certain time.
+This can be used to schedule http calls to any remote endpoint.
 This can be very useful for webhook endpoints.
 Scheduling jenkins builds or netlify deploys or slack messages through the webook interface are just a few examples.

-I personally use this to have a nice friendly way to schedule jenkins builds that rebuild and deploy a website, so I don't have to wake up early in the morning to do it.

 ## Development Instructions

-The api server serves the client files, but when in development it is more convenient to use vue's development server so you can leverage the watching functionality (auto reload browser when a code change has happened).
+In production the api server serves the client files, but when in development it is more convenient to use vue's development server so you can leverage the watching functionality (auto reload browser when a code change has happened).
 To do this, start both the api and the client web server.
 Connect to the front end through your favorite browser to http://localhost:8080 (as instructed in your console).
 CORS is not an issue despite the two services running on different ports because the vue-cli-service proxys the api server (configured in client/vue.config.js).

 #### Starting the API Server